911 COFFEE RUN

-While the clubbers stumbled home and before the hipsters’ first cup of coffee had touched their lips, we slinked through the North Lanes in Brighton with Toby and his 911.
+While the clubbers stumbled home and before the first cup of coffee had touched peoples lips, we slinked through the North Lanes in Brighton with Toby and his 911.

 Tom and I love an underdog.
 We feel like lots of the cars we see don’t get enough credit for either their design innovation or place in history.
 The 911 is a different story.
 It’s a car that’s almost universally loved - holding its own - no manufacturer can compete with its little genre.
 With the title of “the everyday supercar” it really seems like the ultimate lifestyle choice.